thoughtspot/rest-api-sdk/sdks/typescript/UsersApi.md

 # **forceLogoutUsers**
 > void forceLogoutUsers()

   Version: 9.0.0.cl or later  Enforces logout on current user sessions.
 Use this API with caution as it may invalidate active user sessions and force users to re-login.
 Make sure you specify the usernames or GUIDs.
 If you pass null values in the API call, all user sessions on your cluster become invalid, and the users are forced to re-login.
-Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.     #### Endpoint URL
+Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.

 ### Example